erlef/website/priv/posts/marketing/20240723023712_getting-to-know-adolfo-neto.md

 I started learning programming as a teenager in the 80s.
 It all began when I visited a friend's house and saw their computer.
 After that, I told my father that I wanted a computer too.
 My computer came with the BASIC programming language, so I started learning that.
 Later, I learned some assembly language for that computer and when I entered college, I studied Pascal, C, and Lisp.

-#### When did you meet the BEAM ecosystem, and how did you decide to learn Erlang and Elixir?
+#### When did you encounter the BEAM ecosystem, and how did you decide to learn Erlang and Elixir?

 The first time I heard about Erlang was in 2011 when I was reading Bruce Tate's book, Seven Languages in Seven Weeks: A Pragmatic Guide to Learning Programming Languages.
 One of the languages he describes is Erlang.
 Interestingly, José Valim also read that book and was inspired to create Elixir.